 First, given the reporting line to the CFO, it was fairly clear Luis would be doing a lot of business development work.
-That explains why he was being asked to report into the CFO.
-Business development is interesting but it is not strategy.
+That explains why he was being asked to report to the CFO.
+Business development is interesting but it is not strategy work.
 Being able to determine the viability of acquiring a paint company and extracting value from the asset is not even close to understanding how to reorganize a bloated conglomerate.

 This shows a common misunderstanding about strategy on the part of the CEO.